linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ripgrep/index.md

 ---
-slug: how-to-install-and-use-ripgrep
+slug: installing-and-using-ripgrep
 author:
   name: Linode Community
   email: docs@linode.com
 description: 'This guide provides background on ripgrep, including installation instructions, comparisons to other regex tools, and examples.'
 og_description: 'This guide provides background on ripgrep, including installation instructions, comparisons to other regex tools, and examples.'
 keywords: ['ripgrep','Ripgrep ubuntu','Ripgrep examples']
+tags: ['ubuntu', 'linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-09-30
 modified_by:
   name: Linode
-title: "How to Install and Use Ripgrep"
+title: "Installing and Using Ripgrep"
 h1_title: "How to Install and Use Ripgrep"
 enable_h1: true
 contributor: